Everything You Always Wanted To Know About Breastfeeding, But Didn't Know Who To Ask

 Ask Anne...

-Question: Is drinking a glass of wine with dinner going to be harmful to my nursing baby?
+Young woman with glass of red wine on light blurred backgroundQuestion: Is drinking a glass of wine with dinner going to be harmful to my nursing baby?

-I've received varying advice regarding alcohol and breastfeeding.
-Some people say that a drink a day is OK, others say to avoid it.
+I’ve received varying advice regarding alcohol and breastfeeding.
+Some people say that a drink a day is okay, others say to avoid it.
 I just read an article on another website that says that exposing the baby daily to alcohol can slightly affect his motor skills.

 I'll happily give up my wine with dinner, if it's best.
 Any thoughts on this?

-Some studies have shown that drinking heavily over a long period of time can slow your baby's motor development, but it has not been proven to cause retardation or any lasting harm.
+Some studies have shown that drinking heavily over a long period of time can slow your baby’s motor development, but it has not been proven to cause retardation or any lasting harm.
 Regular alcohol abuse can cause slow weight gain, but there is no evidence that having a couple of beers or glasses of wine will harm your baby.
 A mother who is constantly drunk puts her baby more at risk of neglect or accidental injury than from the alcohol that passes into her milk.
-If your baby is a newborn or a preemie, you may want to be more careful about your alcohol intake than you would be with an older baby, because the liver (which de-toxifies alcohol) is less mature in younger or premature babies.
+If your baby is a newborn or a preemie, you may want to be more careful about your alcohol intake than you would be with an older baby, because the liver (which detoxifies alcohol) is less mature in younger or premature babies.

 Mothers who drink metabolize alcohol in about one to three hours, so if you want to be conservative, wait a couple of hours for each drink before you nurse.
 If you have four beers, wait eight hours.

 Having an occasional glass of wine or a beer or two should not cause any problems, and I would not even worry about it.
-In his new book "Dr. Jack Newman's Guide to Breastfeeding", Dr. Newman says "Alcohol while breastfeeding?
+In his new book Dr. Jack Newman’s Guide to Breastfeeding, Dr. Newman says “Alcohol while breastfeeding?
 No problem, in moderation.
-No need to worry about 'pumping and dumping'.
-Just put the baby to the breast, even while you have your drink - why not?"
+No need to worry about ‘pumping and dumping’.
+Just put the baby to the breast, even while you have your drink – why not?”

 For years, doctors and midwives suggested having a glass of wine or beer to help you relax and produce more milk.
 While we know now that alcohol doesn't increase milk production, and when abused, can actually decrease supply, there is no evidence that drinking in moderation harms your baby in any way.